terra-money/validator-profiles/validators/terravaloper1alpf6snw2d76kkwjv3dp4l7pcl6cn9uyt0tcj9/README.md

 ## Team

-Smart Stake is operated by a sole operator named BigB.
+Smart Stake is located in Canada and operated by a sole operator named BigB.
 BigB has 20+ years of IT experience and has been providing validation services since 2019.

 ## Ecosystem Contributions